Q & A

 Every 10 bottles you return you’ll get a free 250ml juice to say thanks.
 We're still working on a way to get out of town bottles back - any ideas drop us line, but for now, try and reuse them or repurpose them a few times before putting them out for recycling.

-Can I send some juice and wellness shots to my friend who's stuck at home ill?
+Can I send some juice to my friend who's stuck at home ill?

 Of course!
 Just use their address for delivery, and if you'd like us to write you a card on your behalf just give us the details in the comments section of your order.

-Do you offer a cleanse program and can I drink juice or mylk as a meal replacement?
+Do you offer a cleanse program and can I drink juice as a meal replacement?

 There's no substitute for real food, and we definitely do not recommend giving up food for juice forever!
 But, by all means give your digestive system a rest from time to time and have a drink instead of your usual breakfast or lunch.
 Or a juice when you'd normally reach for an afternoon sweet treat.
 We are working on a range of cleanses designed to reset your system.
 Watch this space!